Guidance on choosing the right framework for your project and when to use React vs. Blazor with the Strongtie Design System.

 Initial Consultation

-Meet with our UX team to discuss your project requirements, timeline, and component needs.
+Meet with our UX team to discuss your project requirements, timeline, and

 Design Specifications

-We'll provide detailed design specifications, Figma files, and style guidelines for your Blazor components.
+We'll provide detailed design specifications, Figma files, and style

 Style Guide Creation

-Our team will create a comprehensive Blazor-specific style guide based on Strongtie Design System principles:
+Our team will create a comprehensive Blazor-specific style guide based on

-CSS custom properties for design tokens
+Strongtie Design System principles: - CSS custom properties for design tokens

-We'll provide ongoing support during development:
+We'll provide ongoing support during development: - Design reviews of your

-Feedback on implementation details
+Blazor components - Feedback on implementation details - Accessibility audits

 Performance recommendations